 7. Increase reading time

 Did you know reading can improve writing?
-It does.
-The more a child sees well-proportioned, neatly printed letters, the higher the chances they’ll use them while writing and improve their handwriting eventually.
+The more a child sees well-proportioned, neatly printed letters, the higher the chances they’ll use them while writing and improve their handwriting.

 8. Ensure an appropriate environment

-When your child is practicing writing, make sure the environment is calm.
-Distractions can negatively affect learning and make it hard for them to absorb information and stay engaged.
-Similarly, a nicely lit place can boost morale in comparison to a dim space.
+When your child is practicing writing, make sure the environment is conducive.
+A comfortable chair that allows a child to rest their feet on the floor or a foot rest and a table or desk that comes to approximately elbow-height when the child is sitting will put their body in the best position to write.
+Distractions can negatively affect learning and make it hard for them to absorb information and stay engaged, so finding a quiet area is important.
+A well lit room will allow your child to clearly see their work..
 Comfort, noise, and lighting can all affect writing skills.

 9. Set a schedule